tuanyuan2008/style-transfer/README.md

 # Introduction
-This repository have scripts and Jupyter-notebooks to perform all the different steps involve in **Delete, Retrieve and Generate** mechanism.
+This repository have scripts and Jupyter-notebooks to perform all the different steps involved in **Delete, Retrieve and Generate** mechanism.
 The mechanism is used for **_text style transfer_** for the case when **_parallel corpus_** for both the style is not available.
 This mechanism works on the assumption that the text of any style is made of **two** parts: **1.
 Content** and **2.
 Attributes** .
 Below is a simpe example of a resturent review.
 ```
 The food was great and the service was excellent.